US House approves Biden's 'Build Back Better' spending bill | DW | 19.11.2021

 "We put in the work and look what we got — a Build Back Better Act that's fully paid for, reduces the deficit and helps American families," said Representative Carolyn Bordeaux, a Democrat from Georgia.
 "Now it's time to pass it."

-The Senate has signalled that it is likely to cast a final vote on the bill in December or early January.
+The Senate has signaled that it is likely to cast a final vote on the bill in December or early January.